Orchestrated objective reduction: Neuroscience

-Other biology-based criticisms have been offered, including a lack of explanation for the probabilistic release of neurotransmitter from presynaptic axon terminals and an error in the calculated number of the tubulin dimers per cortical neuron.
+Biology-based criticisms have been offered, including a lack of explanation for the probabilistic release of neurotransmitters from presynaptic axon terminals and an error in the calculated number of the tubulin dimers per cortical neuron.

 In 2014, Penrose and Hameroff published responses to some criticisms and revisions to many of the theory's peripheral assumptions, while retaining the core hypothesis.